codewars/docs/content/curating/kata.md

 ### Review comments

 When a reviewer writes a post pointing out the spotted issues which need to be fixed, it should be done in a way which actually instructs the author how to fix them.
-Sometimes, authors can be not aware that some specific issue might occur, or why this might be a problem, and reviewers with their short remarks leave them even more clueless.
-When a reviewer wants to signal such issue, it should be done in a way which would minimize the need for follow-up questions and additional explanations.
-Initially it might seem as more effort for reviewer, but this additional effort might be finally worth it if it helps to resolve the problems easier.
+Sometimes, authors can be unaware that some specific issue might occur, or why it might be a problem, and reviewers with their short remarks leave them even more clueless.
+When a reviewer wants to signal such an issue, it should be done in a way which minimizes the need for follow-up questions and additional explanations.
+Initially it might seem as more effort from the reviewer, but this additional effort may ease the resolution of problems further down the line.

 ## Reward for Reviewers